-Entergy has engaged ICF International to provide a third party verification of its corporate-wide GHG emissions for calendar year 2012 for voluntary organization-wide GHG reporting purposes.
+Entergy has engaged ICF International to provide a third party verification of its corporate-wide GHG emissions for calendar year 2013 for voluntary organization-wide GHG reporting purposes.
 Cventure LLC serves as a partner to ICF International in the verification exercise.

 Entergy's GHG emissions inventory uses an equity share approach to establishing boundaries.

-The 2012 GHG inventory includes the following emissions sources:
+The 2013 GHG inventory includes the following emissions sources (as shown in the figure below):